 The common ancestor was John Gore, who came to Roxbury in 1635 with Paul descended from John’s son of the same name and the Governor from John’s younger son, Samuel.
 The Gores prospered and early appear as selectmen in the Town of Roxbury.
-Their homestead (see picture from Drake’s “Town of Roxbury”) stood by Stony Brook (before it was put into a culvert) and Tremont Street near the old Roxbury Crossing.
+Their homestead (see picture from Drake’s “Town of Roxbury” at right) stood by Stony Brook (before it was put into a culvert) and Tremont Street near Roxbury Crossing.
 A piece of the estate was later sliced off when the railroad to Providence was built.

 John’s descendants stayed in the Boston area, while Samuel’s spread all over the Union.
 The first Paul Gore (1725-71) was the first of his name to come into possession of a large estate in Jamaica Plain that was to be in the family’s possession for over a century.
 First purchased in 1743, it was in the vicinity of the present Lamartine and Paul Gore Streets, bordering on the Wyman farm of 60 acres off Centre Street (hence Wyman Street).